 You can find your library card number on the back of your library card.
 It is the number below the barcode, with no spaces.
 If you do not know where your library card is, you may visit any ABBE library and show your photo ID to get a new card.

-You may renew an item one time, unless there are holds on the item or your account has more than $5 of fines.
+You may renew an item two times, unless there are holds on the item or your account has more than $5 of fines.

 Fines and fees that are over $5 may be paid by credit or debit card at our self-checkout stations.
 We can take cash or check for fines under $5.